autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/gpu-plotter.md

 :::note Plot Format Compatibility
-GPU plotting employs the new v1 plot format, which is applicable to any plots created with versions released on or after uly 5th.
+GPU plotting employs the new v1 plot format, which is applicable to any plots created with versions released on or after July 5th.
 In contrast, older software versions generated plots in the v0 format, which is only compatible with CPU plotting.
 :::